SkoolNotes/Taproot/2020ENG201/KBxHoDEssay.md

 ## Evidence bin
 - ship
-	- "Now and then a boat from the shore gave one a momentary contact with reality."
+	- "Now and then a boat from the shore gave one a momentary contact with reality [...]
+For a time I would feel I belonged still to a world of straightforward facts;"